yilinwei/ensime.github.io/contributing.md

 which is explained in a recent [talk about ENSIME](/talks/scalasphere16/images/architecture.png) by @rorygraves and @fommil.
 All our code is hosted at [github.com/ensime](https://github.com/ensime/).

 The first thing to do is to decide what you want to contribute!

 If you are looking for a small task to pick up, have a look at our [waffle board](https://waffle.io/ensime/ensime-server).
 If that's too intimidating, restrict it to just the [1.0 Stable Milestone](https://waffle.io/ensime/ensime-server?milestone=Stable%201.0).

-Anything tagged as "Low Hanging Fruit" is suitable for a new contributor.
-Please contact us on the github issue directly if you want to contribute something.
-This helps us to avoid duplication of efforts, and also lets us discuss the best way to do it.
+Anything under the **Low Hanging Fruit** or **Needs Reproduction** columns are suitable for a new contributor.
+Please contact us on the github issue directly if you want to contribute something: this avoids duplication of efforts, and also lets us discuss the best way to do it.

 We have regular [Hack Days in London](http://hackthetower.co.uk/).
 If you can set aside the time to join us, they are a fun and exciting way to contribute to ENSIME.